 Why more western states like North and South Dakota, Iowa, Wisconsin, Utah, Nebraska, Alaska, etc., that have relatively “easy availability” have low firearm death rates for children is left unexplained.

-Another point of contention is that, as usual, the public health researchers ignored the beneficial aspects of gun ownership and concentrated only in obtaining supporting evidence for their preordained conclusion that firearm availability is responsible for violence in our society.
-Thus, they seek to disarm the law-abiding citizens who benefit from gun ownership.
+The point is that, as usual, the public health researchers ignored the beneficial aspects of gun ownership and concentrated only in obtaining supporting evidence for their long-known thesis that firearm availability is responsible for violence in our society.

-It is the law-abiding who obey the law, criminals do not.
-When the government passes restrictive gun laws, those laws interfere with a constitutional right as well as in the lives of law-abiding citizens.
-Yet, these increasingly draconian laws do not stop criminals (or the mentally deranged) bent on breaking the law - they are only further impositions on ordinary Americans.
+The fact is that only the law-abiding obey the law, criminals do not.
+When the government passes restrictive gun laws, those laws interfere in the lives of law-abiding citizens.
+Yet they do not stop criminals (or the mentally deranged) bent on breaking them.

 Television and Media Violence and Juvenile Delinquency

 Another observation virtually ignored by the authors of the study, as well as their promoters at the VPC, is the effect of television and media violence on juvenile delinquency.

 It should be of interest to the reader to learn that some of the most important, breakthrough research papers on this topic first appeared in the 1970s and 1980s.
 The pioneering research was conducted and the paper written by Dr. Brandon Centerwall of the University of Washington School of Public Health.

 Dr. Centerwall’s studies found that homicide rates in Canada were not related to easy gun availability by ordinary citizens, as he had expected, but to criminal behavior associated with watching television.